seancorfield/honeysql/doc/getting-started.md

 You can change the dialect for a single `format` call by specifying the `:dialect` option in that call.

-SQL entities are not quoted by default but if you specify the dialect in a `format` call, they will be quoted.
+Alphanumeric SQL entities are not quoted by default but if you specify the dialect in a `format` call, they will be quoted.
 If you don't specify a dialect in the `format` call, you can specify `:quoted true` to have SQL entities quoted.
+You can also enable quoting globally via the `set-dialect!` function.

 <!-- Reminder to doc author:
      Reset dialect to default so other blocks are not affected for test-doc-blocks -->